PHP array_push() Function: How to Add Elements to Array

 An array parameter is required in which we will add the value.

-The value1 parameter is also required, which is the value we will insert to the specified array.
+The value1 parameter is also required, which is the value we will insert into the specified array.

 The value2, value3, and so on are optional parameters.
-If we want to add the multiple values then and then we need to pass those parameters.
+However, if we want to add multiple values, we need to pass those parameters.